ericfortis/final-cut-pro-scene-detect/README.md

 brew install fcpscene
 ```

 That will install two programs.
-They do the same thing, but with the
+They do the same thing.
-command-line one you can batch process.
 - `fcpscene-gui` graphical user interface
-- `fcpscene` command-line
+- `fcpscene` command-line (for batch processing)

 ## Place your video in your 📂`Home` or 📂`Movies` directory